Ewart Jones: Family

 In 1937, he married Frances Copp, whom he had met during their studies in Bangor.
-They had three children, two daughters and a son.
+They had 3 children, 2 daughters and 1 son.

 Career

 In 1938, he became a lecturer at Imperial College of Science and Technology, London.
 In 1940, he was awarded the Meldola Medal and Prize by the Royal Society of Chemistry.
 During World War II, he trained gas officers and after the war returned to Imperial College as Reader and Assistant Professor.

-In 1947, at the age of 36, he accepted the Sir Samuel Hall Chair of Chemistry at the University of Manchester After experimenting with different reagents, he discovered the Jones oxidation (chromic acid oxidation of secondary alcohols to ketones in acetone).
+In 1947, at the age of thirty-six, he accepted the Sir Samuel Hall Chair of Chemistry at the University of Manchester and was elected to membership of the Manchester Literary and Philosophical Society on 1.1.1954.
+After experimenting with different reagents, he discovered the Jones oxidation (chromic acid oxidation of secondary alcohols to ketones in acetone).
 After joining the Heilbron group in Manchester, Jones was introduced to acetylene chemistry which eventually led to his work with vitamin A. Later in life, he worked with the Halsall group, specifically with the hydroxypropanone molecule.

 In 1954, he was appointed Waynflete Professor of Organic Chemistry and head of the Dyson Perrins Laboratory at the University of Oxford, a position he held until 1978.